Adroiti/docs-for-code-review-tools/tfsec/aws-vpc-no-public-ingress.md

-Pattern: An ingress Network ACL rule allows specific ports from /0
+Pattern: Use of public AWS network ACL

 Issue: -